"<INCLUDE_TYPOSCRIPT:" and multi level conditions

 If I understand it right then conditions inside the included file do not work?
 Or what is the problem?
 Could it be that the condition (to include a file or not) is evaluated after resolving the include (including it's code)?
 Could we do the includes while evalutating the conditions, thus allowing to conditionally include the file or not?
 After the inclusion of course the mentioned implicit [global] occurs.

-#8 Updated by Niels Tiedt over 4 years ago
+Updated by Niels Tiedt about 10 years ago

 - Status changed from Closed to New